-An inverse time overcurrent trip function, plus trip indicating light ITOC, is provided to shut down the drive.
+An inverse time overcurrent detection with indicating light ITOC, is provided.
 This operates immediately for overcurrents above 175 to 200% of rated current.
-For overcurrents where the current limit function on the Regulator card is limiting, the shutdown will occur in 15 seconds to 1 minute after current limiting begins, depending on the overcurrent level.
+For overcurrents where the current limit function on the Regulator card is limiting, the detection will occur in 15 seconds to 1 minute after current limiting begins, depending on the overcurrent level.
+This function does not shut down the drive.